PPosh98/Nutrinator/README.md

 # Nutrinat🍊r
-The Web App that lets you determine whether you are meeting your nutritional goals!
+The Web App that lets you determine whether you are meeting your nutritional needs!